-I regularly pop into my local Tuesday Morning to see what gems they have to offer that week.
-It's one of those stores where you go in to browse and can't help but leave with something amazing.
-I got a particularly great haul this week for my simple spring table setting and I've been dying to share it all with you!
+I regularly pop into my local HomeGoods to see what gems they have to offer that week—Hobby Lobby is another great option for your spring tablescape decor.
+It’s one of those stores where you go in to browse and can’t help but leave with something amazing.
+I got a particularly great haul this week for my simple spring table setting and I’ve been dying to share it all with you!

 First up, how cute are these place settings that I made?
 These are the simplest craft ever because all you need is a knife!
 I picked up some moss vase fillers and these adorable seasons and months cards for each setting.
 All I did was cut a slit in the middle of the moss ball (they are just styrofoam inside) and slipped the card right into it.

 If you’re decorating your spring table for a special occasion, like a Mother’s Day brunch, a great idea to add a more personal touch would be to have place cards instead.
 It’s the perfect way to personalize your dining room table.

 From the cards, I chose “spring” and then “March”, “April” and “May”, since those are the spring months.
 I was thinking of just doing the four seasons and calling it a “Four Seasons” tablescape but I really wanted to stick with a spring theme.